sinapticgenesis/Root-Realms/README.md

 This project was completed for Web Application Development 1, however; anyone that finds this web application useful would be free to use it's organizational features.

+Root Realms was built using the full MERN stack, featuring a clean and responsive React frontend with a parchment-inspired aesthetic.
+The site allows users to create richly formatted wiki-style articles using a custom Quill editor and easily cross-link content with intuitive [[Article Name]] references.
+Navigation is seamless thanks to React Router, and all data interactions are handled through secure API calls using Axios.

+On the backend, we developed a robust Express server connected to MongoDB via Mongoose, supporting complete CRUD operations for articles and user accounts.
+User authentication and authorization ensure that private content remains secure, while public articles are easily shareable.
+A comprehensive seed script was created to populate the database with sample content, providing immediate examples of the platform’s features for demonstration purposes.

+The application is fully integrated, providing an end-to-end solution for content management and worldbuilding.
+Project documentation and a detailed presentation walk through the design decisions, development process, and key features implemented.

 ### Features ###
 * Article Creation: Create richly formatted wiki-style articles.
 * Wiki Linking: Seamlessly cross-reference articles using [[Article Name]] syntax.